nanderson815/atlanta-triathlon-club/src/pages/start-here/index.md

       performance testing once per month to help you keep your zones current.

-      On summer Thursday nights, we ride hill repeats in Buckhead, with optional beer and pizza afterwards at Fellinis.
+      On summer Thursday nights, we ride hill repeats in Buckhead, with optional pizza and beer afterwards at Fellinis.
 And on the weekends, we have supported long rides at various popular locations in the summer, and Energy Lab studio rides in the winter.
 New to group rides?
 You’ll be paired with others going a similar distance and speed so you don’t have to ride alone!
   - title: RUNNING
-    desc: We run in Buckhead on Tuesday nights and a seasonal Track workout at Sutton Middle School on Thursday Mornings.
-On the weekends, we have supported group runs that rotate locations around Atlanta.
+    desc: We run in Buckhead on Tuesday nights and a seasonal Track workout at The Active Oval in Piedmont Park on Thursday Mornings.
+On the weekends, we have supported group runs that rotate locations around and outside Atlanta.
 You will be paired with others running a similar distance and pace.
 cto:
   title: HOW IT WORKS
   body: >-